 Your experience of NHS services

-If you are unhappy with the treatment or service you have received from NHS services, you have the right to make a complaint, have it looked into and receive a response.
+We welcome feedback about NHS services, both positive and negative.
+If you are unhappy with the treatment or service you, a relative or someone you care for has received from your local NHS, you have the right to make a complaint, have it looked into and get a response.

 Who can complain?

-Anyone can complain about NHS services or treatment they have received, or if they have been affected by the actions or decisions of an NHS organisation, or primary care practitioner.
-If you are unable to complain yourself, someone can act on your behalf with your written consent.
+Anyone can complain about NHS services or treatment they have received or if they have been affected by the actions or decisions of an NHS organisation or primary care practitioner.
+If you are unable to complain yourself, someone can act on your behalf with your consent.

 How do I make a complaint?